Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 \subsubsection{Number of Selection}

 The previous sections highlight the importance of layer-wise characteristic-specific weights in selecting partial fine-tuning modules for emotion and speaker adaptation.
 Building on this foundation, this section investigates the relationship between the number of layers selected based on our method and overall model performance.
 We gradually increase the number of partial fine-tuning layers according to the layer-wise characteristic-specific weights.
 Specifically, we start with 2 layers (those with the highest and lowest weights) and then incrementally increase the number of layers by $\frac{1}{6}$.
-For example, for an N-layer codec language TTS model,``Ours+$\frac{1}{6}$" indicates selecting the $(1+\lfloor \frac{N}{12} \rfloor)$ highest and $(1+\lfloor \frac{N}{12} \rfloor)$ lowest weighted layers for fine-tuning, resulting in a total of $(2+\lfloor \frac{N}{6} \rfloor)$ layers, where $\lfloor \cdot \rfloor$ denotes the flooring function.
+For example, for an N-layer codec language TTS model, ``Ours+$\frac{1}{6}$" indicates selecting the $(1+\lfloor\frac{N}{12}\rfloor)$ highest and $(1+\lfloor\frac{N}{12}\rfloor)$ lowest weighted layers for fine-tuning, resulting in a total of $(2+\lfloor\frac{N}{6}\rfloor)$ layers, where $\lfloor\cdot\rfloor$ denotes the flooring function.
 The results are presented in Table~\ref{ablation}.

 From Table~\ref{ablation}, we observe that as the number of fine-tuning layers increases from 2 to full fine-tuning, performance first decreases slightly and then improves.
-Based on the results in Section~\ref{single_layer_exp}, this trend reflects that while characteristic-specific weights are strongly correlated with final adaptation performance, this correlation weakens for layers with weights that fall in the middle range.
+This trend reflects that while characteristic-specific weights are strongly correlated with final adaptation performance, this correlation weakens for layers with weights that fall in the middle range.
 Since our method begins by selecting layers with the highest and lowest task weights, configurations such as Ours+$\frac{3}{6}$ or Ours+$\frac{4}{6}$, which include more middle-weighted layers, may not fully align with the model's adaptation requirements.
-However, as the number of fine-tuned layers approaches full fine-tuning, performance shows a slight improvement.
-Overall, the Ours+$\frac{1}{6}$ configuration achieves a gain in ERS on CosyVoice by adding the layer with the highest emotion weight into fine-tuning, but the resulting increase in trainable parameters compromises word accuracy.
-In contrast, our method consistently delivers the best overall performance with the fewest trainable parameters, demonstrating its effectiveness and efficiency.
+However, as the number of fine-tuned layers approaches full fine-tuning, performance shows a recovery.
+This U-shaped performance curve is remarkably pronounced in the large-scale Fun-CosyVoice3.0 model.
+While adding a few mid-weighted layers disrupts the optimal representation space, expanding towards full fine-tuning recovers the task metrics but severely exacerbates catastrophic forgetting, with the WER climbing continuously.